Person

 Summary

-Ross Henry Day is Adjunct Professor of Psychology at both La Trobe and Deakin Universities.
+Ross Henry Day was Adjunct Professor of Psychology at both La Trobe and Deakin Universities.
 Prior to this he spent twenty-eight years at Monash University where he reached the rank of Professor and Head of the Department of Psychology.
-Day is a member of many national and international scientific bodies and has lectured widely overseas.
-His present research interests are in human and infrahuman sensory processes and perception.
+His research interests were in the study of human perception and sensory processes, the development of perception in infancy, the involvement of visual perception in technological settings and perceptual deficits associated with intellectual disabilities.
+Day was a member of many national and international scientific bodies and lectured and published widely overseas.

 Details